mponce0/eHelp/README.md

 ### Rationale
 Documenting code is among the "best practices" to follow when developing code in a professional manner, and even when guided  generation of documentation is possible while developing R packages, we still belive that offering users a tool that allows them to document their functions using docsting comments is useful.

-Moreover it can be used for teaching best practices while training coders that are just starting.
+Moreover it can be used for and instructing and teaching best practices while training coders that are just starting.

 The inclusion of "docstring" comments are an useful and easy way of allowing programmers to include comments and at the same time document their codes.
 Unfortunately such functionality is not present in the R core and basic features for user-defined functions.